31core/NarrowWay/doc/NarrowWay specification.typ

 $ C = max(R_0 xor R_1 xor R_2 xor ...
 R_15, 1) $

 == Round key
+Each round of NarrowWay has a unique round key, these round keys are expanded by the primary key.

 Before generate round keys, we define a round constant ($"RC"$) changed by round count over $op("GF")(2^8)$.

 $ op("RC")[i] = 2^(i + 2) $